ni/monodrive-documentation/docs/monoDrive_home/Weather.md

 **Latitude**: The latitude at origin of map, ranges from -89.99 (south) to 89.99 (north), used to position the sun.
 **Longitude**: The longitude at origin of map, ranges from -180 (west) to 180 (east), used to position the sun.
 **TimeZone**: The UTC time zone ranging from -12 to +14.
-**NorthOffset**: The relative orientation of your map with respect to the X axis which is default north.
+**NorthOffset**: The relative orientation of the map with respect to the X axis which is default north.
 **Year**: Year of the simulation.
 **Month**: Month of the simulation, will affect the beta angle or how high the sun will appear in the sky in a given day cycle based on lat/long and time zone.
 **Day**: Day of the simulation.